 The holiday season can be considerably a stressful and overwhelming time.
-Holiday stress can take many forms; at this time of year, it’s not uncommon for us to overspend, to experience tense family interactions, to overeat or to drink in excess, or to experience feelings of loneliness or disappointment as one reflects on the past year.
+Holiday stress can take many forms.
+At this time of year, we might overspend, have some tense family interactions, overeat, drink to excess, or experience loneliness or disappointment as we reflect on the past year.
+It’s rough!
 Following are some considerations on dealing well with holiday stress:[Read more…]

-Many people with a form of anxiety characterized by overworrying find that they spend an excessive amount of time pondering either the future or the past.
-New research published this month in Science suggests that doing so worsens our mood.
+Many people with a form of anxiety characterized by over-worrying find that they spend an excessive amount of time pondering either the future or the past.
+Research published in the journal Science suggests that doing so worsens our mood.
 Does this very human tendency to get caught up in thoughts about the past and future affect you?[Read more…]